 You can see the top 5 bug nets in this comparison chart.
 It’s helpful to see the sizes and weights side by side before moving onto the reviews.

-- Eagle’s Nest Outfitters Guardian Bug Net – Editor’s Choice: Best overall best bug net for ENO hammock.
+- Eagle’s Nest Outfitters Guardian Bug Net – Editor’s Choice: Best overall best bug net hammock camping.
 This bug net is moderately priced and available by the reputable seller REI.

 - Unigear Hammock Bug Net – Great for someone on a budget who has a midsize hammock measuring 11 feet including double hammock setups.
 Made from polyester and comes with a lifetime, no questions asked, money back guarantee.